rmey/BYOK-LUKS/README.md

 /dev/mapper/3600a098038304749775d4c4e554b7742-part1  2048 209715166 209713119  100G Linux filesystem
 ```
 ### 7. Create, mount and umount encrypted LUKS Partition

+The whole magic is in simple shell script.
 Copy the scriptfile *byok-block-final.sh* and *env.txt.template* to your Linux VM in the same directory.
+This file contains some functions to:
+- get an IAM Token
+- get an wrapped DEK and the DEK for LUKS commands via Key Protect API
+- encyrpting the partition with LUKS and the DEK
+- mounting, umounting and fsck Operations on the block device
+- test function to test IAM Token and Keyprotect API

 Rename *env.txt.template* to env.txt.
 Adopt the variable values:
 ```console